Protesters block Tangail-Jamuna highway demanding to keep Tangail under Dhaka division

-The people of Kishoreganj have taken to the streets demanding that Tangail district remain under Dhaka Division instead of being annexed to Mymensingh Division.
+The people of Tangail took to the streets on Monday, demanding that the district remain part of Dhaka Division instead of being included in Mymensingh Division.

 At around 11:30am on Monday, students and locals blocked the Jamuna Bridge roundabout area of the Dhaka–Tangail–Jamuna Bridge highway in Tangail to press their demand.

 As a result, all traffic movement on this road had been halted.
-Passengers had fallen into suffering due to this.
+Passengers had fallen into suffering due to this.3

 A proposal to exclude Tangail District from Dhaka Division and include it in Mymensingh Division circulated on social media.
 This led to unrest among Tangail’s students and locals.
 They called for a highway blockade demanding that Tangail District remain in Dhaka Division.